viniciusbarizon/ttr-data-challenge/README.md

 ## Back-end tests with Pest

 vinicius@ViniciussLaptop ttr-data-challenge % php artisan test

-   PASS  Tests\Unit\CompareActionTest
+   PASS  Tests\Unit\CompareDataActionTest
-  ✓ it expects equals for the file DODF_2019_5_31_561060_2018.pdf ✓ it expects new for the file DOSC_2016_3_31_479021_2016.pdf ✓ it expects updated for the file DOSC_2018_4_4_542126_2017.pdf
+  ✓ it expects equals for the file DODF_2019_5_31_561060_2018.pdf                                                                                     0.01s
+  ✓ it expects new for the file DOSC_2016_3_31_479021_2016.pdf ✓ it expects updated for the file DOSC_2018_4_4_542126_2017.pdf